Rise of the Guardians: Production

-Roger Deakins, the cinematographer who had already worked on the previous DreamWorks' film, How to Train Your Dragon, advised on the lighting to achieve its real look.
+Roger Deakins, the cinematographer who had already worked on a previous DreamWorks film, How to Train Your Dragon, advised on the lighting to achieve its real look.
 He selected photographic references for color keys, and during the production gave notes on contrast, saturation, depth of field and light intensity.
 The film contains a lot of special effects, particularly the volumetric particles for depicting Sandman and Pitch.
 For this, DreamWorks Animation developed OpenVDB, a more efficient tool and format for manipulating and storing volume data, like smoke and other amorphous materials.
 OpenVDB had been already used on Puss in Boots and Madagascar 3: Europe's Most Wanted, and was released in August 2012 for free as an open-source project with a hope to become an industry standard.

 Although the film is based on Joyce's book series, it contains differences from the books.
 The book series, begun in 2011, explains the origins of the characters, while the film takes place about 300 years after the books, and shows how the characters function in present time.
 Joyce explained, "Because I don't want people to read the book and then go see the movie and go, 'Oh, I like the book better,' and I also didn't want them to know what happens in the movie.
 And I also knew that during the progress of film production, a lot of things can change.
 So I wanted to have a sort of distance, so we were able to invoke the books and use them to help us figure out the world of the movie, but I didn't want them to be openly competitive to each other."
 The idea for the Guardians came from Joyce's daughter, who asked him "if he thought Santa Claus had ever met the Easter Bunny."
 The film includes a dedication to her, as well a song, "Still Dream," sung over the end credits.

 Originally, the film was set to be released on November 2, 2012, but DreamWorks Animation pushed the film to November 21, 2012, to avoid competition with Pixar's upcoming film Monsters University, which in turn had been pushed to November 2, 2012, to avoid competition with The Twilight Saga: Breaking Dawn – Part 2.
 Monsters University was then pushed to June 21, 2013, with Disney's Wreck-It Ralph taking its place.